maraakate/gsmaster/readme.txt

                         sent before a server will be added to the list.

- -tcpport - xxxxx causes server to bind to a particular TCP port for the gamespy list query from clients.
+ -tcpport - xxxxx causes server to bind to a particular TCP port for the GameSpy list query from clients.
 Default is 28900.
   If you depart from this you need to communicate this to your users somehow.
   This feature is included since this code could be modified to provide master services for other games.